adambard/learnxinyminutes-docs/processing.html.markdown

 // By default, Processing uses RGB colour scheme but it can be configured to
 // HSB using colorMode().
 Read more here:
 // (https://processing.org/reference/colorMode_.html)
-background(color); // By now, the background colour should be white.
+background(c); // By now, the background colour should be white.
 // You can use fill() function to select the colour for filling the shapes.
 // It has to be configured before you start drawing shapes so the colours gets
 // applied.